nass15456/CTFs/WolvCTF/Z2kDH.md

 As we have both alice and bob's public keys our issue here is to find their private keys and to do that we need to solve (1)'' and (2)''

-After searching i found a way to do that accoriding to a method called discrete_log, we can import it from sympy.ntheory
+After searching i found a way to solve the equation accoriding to a method called discrete_log, we can import it from sympy.ntheory